adavidramos/JEO-Newsroom-Frontend/README.md

 # JEO Newsroom

-A news-forward child theme for [JEO](http://oeco.github.io/jeo/), built for the [Earth Journalism Network](http://earthjournalism.net/).
+HTML, CSS, and JavaScript development for a news-forward child theme for [JEO](http://oeco.github.io/jeo/), built for the [Earth Journalism Network](http://earthjournalism.net/).

 This project is under early, active development and is not ready for use.